slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ### On charming

 <!--
-> *"You will never fully convince someone that he is wrong; only reality can."  -- Nassim Taleb [1960]*

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - Never trust a person who hangs out with the same people that they talk bad about.
 - People only get defensive if what you’re saying about them is true.